liberdade-organizacao/github-blog/README.md

 Your posts repository must contain an `index.blog.json` file organized as a list of JSON objects containing at least the following fields:

-- `link`: indicates what is the path to the file containing the post data
+- `path`: indicates what is the path to the file containing the post data
 - `title`: contains the blog post title
 - `description`: shortly describes what your post is about